 On 7th March 2018 I spoke about the impact of poverty on young people at the Anna Freud Centre, as a guest speaker for the UCL Changemakers Student-led seminar series, Contemporary Challenges and Opportunities faced by Today's Youth.
 It was great to see so much synergy between my research and work ongoing at UCL on psychosocial problems faced by children who have grown up in adverse contexts.

 Here is a video recorded by Faculti for their research dissemination platform, concerning our recent work on the link between ideology and inequality perceptions:

-I'm excited to travel to Atlanta, Georgia, from 1-3 March, for the 2018 Annual Convention of the Society for Personality and Social Psychology.
+I was in Atlanta, Georgia, from 1-3 March 2018, for the 2018 Annual Convention of the Society for Personality and Social Psychology.
 Along with Michael Kraus and Paul Piff, I'll be hosting the Pre-Conference on the Psychology of Inequality and Social Class.
 Looking forward to catching up with old classmates and collaborators!

 Two interviews on recent papers of mine are featuring on the Faculti research dissemination website.
 As the website it subscription only, I'll embed copies of the video here soon.